 Xiang Yuan Ji also make la mien on-premise and their menu boasts several soup noodle dishes.
 However, I love the braised eggplant in brown sauce.
 Admittedly, I’m a huge eggplant addict, but Xiang Yuan Ji make the nicest eggplant I’ve tried in the area and, I’m happy to report, they are not shy on the chilli!
 Check out my full blog about Xiang Yuan Ji as well as more photos here.

 405 Jalan Besar Road

 I never thought a restaurant from City Square Mall would feature on the Bossy Flossie blog.
 I hate the food at City Square Mall with a passion!
-However, when Ramen Hitoyoshi opened up less than six months ago it was a pleasant surprise and you can actually spot real Japanese people dining here too!
+However, when Ramen Hitoyoshi opened up less than six months ago it was a pleasant surprise.
+You can actually spot real Japanese people dining here too!
 The Ramen shop is located on level three of City Square Mall and is a great place to stop for a pre-cinema meal.
-The specialty is the Chashu Tonkotsu, which comes with a hearty, peppery soup base and thick slices of succulent pork with soft noodle.
+Their speciality is the Chashu Tonkotsu, which comes with a hearty, peppery soup base and thick slices of succulent pork with soft noodle.
 You can add egg, seaweed and fungus to the ramen to complete your meal.
-The gyoza are also a highlight from the menu here.
+The gyoza are also a highlight from the menu.

 #03-21/22 City Square Mall